Android was designed from the outset as an industry collaboration, in the form of a partner-based ecosystem.

 - users / end customers

-I negotiated hundreds of Google's Android partnerships from 2008 to 2015 to help build a global partner ecosystem.
+I negotiated hundreds of Google's Android partnerships from 2008 to 2015 and helped build a global partner ecosystem from the inside out.

-When Apple and Android redefined the mobile experience Symbian was unable to respond and every Symbian licensee switched to Android – or left the mobile phone business altogether.
+When Apple and Android redefined the mobile experience Symbian was unable to respond.
+Every Symbian licensee switched to Android – or exited the mobile phone business altogether.

 Success in balance